AmazingAng/WTF-Solidity/Languages/en/04_Return_en/readme.md

 ```
 ## Destructuring assignments
 `solidity` uses rules for destructuring assignments and supports the full or part of return values of the function.
-- Read all return values: declare variables and variables to be assigned are separated by `, ` in order.
+- Read all return values: declare the variables to be assigned and separate them  by `, ` in order.
 ```solidity
         uint256 _number;
         bool _bool;
         uint256[3] memory _array;
         (_number, _bool, _array) = returnNamed();
 ```
-- Read part of return values: declare the variable corresponding to the return values to read, keep the values not to read blank .
-In the following code, we only read the ` _bool `, but not the returned ` _ number` and ` _array `:
+- Read part of return values: declare the variables to read in return values and the variables not to read can be left out.
+In the following code, we only read the return value ` _bool `, but not ` _ number` and ` _array `:
 ```solidity
         (, _bool2, ) = returnNamed();
 ```